Secret Treaties: Release history

-In addition the conventional 2 channel stereo version the album was also released in a 4 channel quadraphonic version on LP record and 8-track tape in 1974.
+In addition to the conventional 2 channel stereo version, the album was also released in a 4 channel quadraphonic version in 1974.
+The quad mix appeared on both LP record and 8-track tape.
 The quad LP release was encoded in the SQ matrix system.

 The album was reissued on the Super Audio CD format in 2016 by Audio Fidelity.
 This edition contains both the stereo and quad mixes.